 Portland, Maine’s popularity as a place to live and visit is due to its charm, food, arts scene, and access to outdoor recreation.

-Great for Families with Children
+Cycling Routes Great for Families in Maine

-The Eastern Promenade Trail.
-The eastern prom trail runs for 2.1 miles each way along the shores of Casco Bay and then connects to the Back Cove Trail (this loop trail is 3.5 miles in length).
+The Eastern Promenade Trail runs for 2.1 miles each way along the shores of Casco Bay and then connects to the Back Cove Trail (this loop trail is 3.5 miles in length).

 The Cape Elizabeth Loop